How To Check If You Have a Felony for Free (Search This Crime Database)

 Assuming the charges are permanently dropped the initial charges will appear on a background check and the check will also indicate that there was never a conviction for the crime.

-How To Check if You Have a Felony for Free in Each State (Do I Have a Felony?)
+How To Check If You Have a Felony for Free in Each State (Do I Have a Felony?)

 In some cases, getting an official background check through the state police can be the most reliable method to see what is on an individual background check.